IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The number of retries to attempt in case of a timeout before marking the origin as unhealthy

+  path (False, str, None)
+    The endpoint path to health check against

+  name (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

+  interval (False, int, 60)
+    The interval between each health check

+  timeout (False, int, 5)
+    The timeout (in seconds) before marking the health check as failed

   expected_body (False, str, None)
     A case-insensitive sub-string to look for in the response body

+  instance_id (True, str, None)
+    (Required for new resource) Instance Id

+  allow_insecure (False, bool, None)
+    Do not validate the certificate when monitor use HTTPS.
+This parameter is currently only valid for HTTPS monitors.

   id (False, str, None)